kriuchkov/power/README.md

 The pow-alogorith explained below is based on the reverse computation of hashed bytes from DOS-resistant authentication.
 Generally, it is almost impossible to reverse a hash to original bytes, however, it is easier to find a similar hash easy.

-This is the key idea for this puzzle:
+This is the key idea for this:
 ```
 h(X) = 000 . . .
 000 | {z } m zeros +Y
 ```